 The evidence for biological evolution is overwhelming.
 The fossil record, comparative genomics, embryology, observed speciation, and molecular phylogenetics all converge on the same conclusion: life on earth diversified over billions of years through processes including natural selection, genetic drift, and mutation.
 Human beings share common ancestry with other primates.
-This is not a tentative hypothesis.
-It is one of the most thoroughly confirmed findings in the history of science.
+This is one of the most thoroughly confirmed findings in the history of science, rather than a tentative hypothesis.

-The question for a Muslim is not whether to accept or reject this evidence — the Quran itself commands investigation of the natural world.
-The question is what evolution means within a theistic framework, and whether the Islamic account of human creation and purpose is threatened by it.
-It is not.
+The question for a Muslim is what evolution means within a theistic framework, and whether the Islamic account of human creation and purpose is threatened by it, rather than whether to accept or reject the evidence.
+The Quran itself commands investigation of the natural world.
+The Islamic account is not threatened.

 Evolution as God’s sunan in the biological world

-The Islamic philosophical tradition holds that nature operates according to God’s sunan — His immutable patterns implanted in creation.
+The Islamic philosophical tradition holds that nature operates according to God’s sunan: His immutable patterns implanted in creation.
 The laws of physics are sunan.
 The laws of chemistry are sunan.
-And the mechanisms by which life diversifies and adapts — natural selection, mutation, speciation — are sunan too.
-They are not random in the sense of being purposeless.
-They are patterned, lawful, and discoverable precisely because their Author is one and does not change His way.
+The mechanisms by which life diversifies and adapts (natural selection, mutation, speciation) are sunan too.
+They are patterned, lawful, and discoverable precisely because their Author is one and does not change His way, rather than random in the sense of being purposeless.

 The word “undirected” is philosophy, not science

-The claim that evolution is “undirected” or “purposeless” is not a finding of biology.
-It is a philosophical interpretation added on top of the biology.
+The claim that evolution is “undirected” or “purposeless” is a philosophical interpretation added on top of the biology, rather than a finding of biology.
 Natural selection does not require a laboratory declaration about whether God exists.
 It describes a mechanism: organisms with traits better suited to their environment are more likely to reproduce.
 That mechanism operates.
-But the question of whether the mechanism itself was designed — whether the physical laws that make it possible were calibrated for the emergence of conscious life — is a question science does not and cannot answer.
+The question of whether the mechanism itself was designed (whether the physical laws that make it possible were calibrated for the emergence of conscious life) is a question science does not and cannot answer.

-The fine-tuning of the universe for the existence of complex chemistry, stable stars, carbon-based life, and eventually conscious beings is a datum that sits alongside evolution, not beneath it.
-A God who set the initial conditions of the universe such that His sunan would, over billions of years, produce beings capable of knowing Him and choosing to serve Him — that God is not refuted by the discovery of the mechanism.
+The fine-tuning of the universe for the existence of complex chemistry, stable stars, carbon-based life, and eventually conscious beings is a datum that sits alongside evolution rather than beneath it.
+A God who set the initial conditions of the universe such that His sunan would, over billions of years, produce beings capable of knowing Him and choosing to serve Him is not refuted by the discovery of the mechanism.
 He is illuminated by it.

 Adam: biological specimen or bearer of the trust?